U.S. will run out of key COVID treatments without more funds, White House says | Health

 The U.S. government will run out of supplies of COVID-19 treatments known as monoclonal antibodies as soon as late May and will have to scale back plans to get more unless Congress provides more funding, the White House said on Tuesday.
 Raising the alarm about depleted funding for the U.S. pandemic response, the White House said the government also would not have enough money to provide additional COVID-19 booster shots or variant-specific vaccines without a new injection of cash.

-The White House has requested $22.5 billion in immediate emergency funding to fight the pandemic, but, after objections from Republicans and Democrats, the money was removed from the latest government funding bill passed by lawmakers last week.
-"We need this money now," a senior administration official told reporters on a conference call on Tuesday.
-"Time is not on our side."
+The White House has requested $22.5 billion in immediate emergency funding to fight the pandemic, but, after objections from Republicans and some Democrats, the money was removed from the latest government funding bill passed by lawmakers last week.
+White House spokesperson Jen Psaki said there would be "dire" consequences if the funding did not come through.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)